Luckyann001/coffee_shop/README.md

-Coffee Shop OOP Domain Model

-This project models a Coffee Shop domain using Object-Oriented Programming (OOP) in Python.
+This project models a simple coffee shop using Object-Oriented Programming (OOP) principles.
 It includes three main classes:

 Customer